 Caffeine withdrawal syndrome is indicated by three or more of the following classic symptoms:

 - Headaches.
 A caffeine withdrawal headache can be throbbing and severe.
 While they are considered the “hallmark” symptom of caffeine withdrawal, they don’t always occur.
-Caffeine withdrawal headaches are reported in about 50% of users who suddenly abstain.
+Caffeine withdrawal headaches are reported in about 50 percent of users who suddenly abstain.
 They are often referred to as the “worst headaches” ever experienced.

 - Marked fatigue or drowsiness.
 Regular caffeine users who abstain report decreased motivation to work, decreased alertness, and more overall fatigue and drowsiness.

 - Dysphoric mood, depressed mood, or irritability.
 Medical experts point out that withdrawal from caffeine can look like mild depression.
-In addition increasing or causing feelings of dysphoria, depression, and irritability, studies have also documented decreased sociability during caffeine withdrawal.
+In addition to increasing or causing feelings of dysphoria, depression, and irritability, caffeine withdrawal, studies have documented, can decrease sociability.

 - Difficulty concentrating.
 Studies show that when regular caffeine users abstain, their performance on behavioral and cognitive tests (e.g., sustained attention) is impaired.

 - Flu-like symptoms (nausea, vomiting, or muscle pain/stiffness).
-Feeling achy and flu-like or having an upset stomach are also common caffeine withdrawal symptoms, although they may go less noticed and reported.
+Feeling achy and flu-like or having an upset stomach are also common caffeine withdrawal symptoms, although they may go less noticed and less frequently reported.

 Timing of Caffeine Withdrawal Symptoms

-Caffeine withdrawal symptoms usually begin within 12 to 24 hours of stopping caffeine and peak after 1 or 2 days of caffeine abstinence.
-They usually last for a total of 2 to 9 days, although caffeine withdrawal headaches may last up to 21 days.
+Caffeine withdrawal symptoms usually begin within 12 to 24 hours of stopping caffeine, and they peak after one or two days of caffeine abstinence.
+They usually last for a total of two to nine days, although caffeine withdrawal headaches may last up to 21 days.

 Many people have a tough time trying to give up caffeine, making multiple attempts to quit but ultimately failing.
 Does this sound familiar?
 Or maybe you have been able to successfully stop ingesting caffeine.
 If so, what strategies did you use?
 Tell us in the Comments section below.